Today I'm going to show you how to take truly legendary Moon photos...

 Low-end tripod and head

 I know you always have to start with something.
-But it always amazes me how many students come to my workshops with equipment worth thousands of euros and who want their $100 tripod and head to be stable and sturdy.
+But it always amazes me how many students come to my workshops with equipment worth thousands of dollars and who want their $100 tripod and head to be stable and sturdy.

 Don't make the same mistake.